MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop-extension.md

   uap11:CurrentDirectoryPath = 'An optional string with a value between 1 and 256 characters in length that cannot contain these characters: <, >, :, ", |, ?, or *.'
-  uap11:Parameters = 'An optional string with a value between 1 and 32767 characters in length with a non-whitespace character at its beginning and end.' desktop7:CompatMode = 'A string that can have one of the following values: "classic" or "modern".' desktop7:Scope = 'A string that can have one of the following values: "user" or "machine".' >
+  uap11:Parameters = 'An optional string with a value between 1 and 32767 characters in length with a non-whitespace character at its beginning and end.' desktop7:CompatMode = 'A string that can have one of the following values: "classic" or "modern".' desktop7:Scope = 'A string that can have one of the following values: "machine" or "user".' >

   <!-- Child elements -->
   desktop:FullTrustProcess?